christopher-jones-nz/ChristopherGame/README.md

 6. click play button

 ## How to Play
-1. use the arrow keys or wasd to move and jump
+1. use the arrow keys to move left and right
-   - Note: spacebar is also jump
+2. use space bar to jump
-2. you can move while in the air
+3. you can move while in the air
-3. collect coins to gain a super jump
+4. collect coins to gain a super jump
-4. you can stack an unlimited number of super jumps
+5. you can stack an unlimited number of super jumps
-5. the goal is to help your character get from the first platform, to the final platform good luck!
+6. the goal is to help your character get from the first platform, to the final platform

 ## Notes
 1. if you fall off the platform, restart the game or it will fall forever